Chapter 70. Other Provisions

 3VAC5-70-130.
 Special mixed beverage licenses; locations; special privileges; taxes on licenses.

-A. Special mixed beverage licenses may be granted to persons by the board at places primarily engaged in the sale of meals where the place to be occupied is owned by the government of the United States, or any agency thereof, is located on land used as a port of entry or egress to and from the United States, and otherwise complies with the requirements of § 7.1-21.1 of the Code of Virginia, which licenses shall convey all of the privileges and be subject to all of the requirements and regulations pertaining to mixed beverage restaurant licensees, except as otherwise altered or modified herein.
+A. Special mixed beverage licenses may be granted to persons by the Virginia Alcoholic Beverage Control Authority at places primarily engaged in the sale of meals where the place to be occupied (i) is owned by the government of the United States or any agency thereof, (ii) is located on land used as a port of entry or egress to and from the United States, and (iii) otherwise complies with the requirements of § 7.1-21.1 of the Code of Virginia.
+Such licenses shall convey all of the privileges and be subject to all of the requirements and regulations pertaining to mixed beverage restaurant licensees, except as otherwise altered or modified in this chapter.

-C. The annual tax on a special mixed beverage license shall be $500 and shall not be prorated; provided, however, that if application is made for a license of shorter duration, the tax thereon shall be $25 per day.
+C. The annual tax on a special mixed beverage license shall be $500 and shall not be prorated; provided, however, that if application is made for a license of shorter duration, the tax on a special mixed beverage license shall be $25 per day.

 Statutory Authority